ruvesh/Brain-Weight-Head-Size-Linear-Regression/README.md

 # Brain-Weight-Head-Size-Linear-Regression
-A simple linear regression model to predict the brain weight of individuals based on the size of their heads
+A simple linear regression model to build a predictive analysis of the brain weight of individuals based on the size of their heads